Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 - `run_at` - Updating the run_at field for a job changes when the job will be queued.
 The date must be in UTC and in the following format `yyyy-MM-ddTHH:mm:ss.fff`
 - `priority` - Updating the priority for a job.
 More information on job priority can be found [here](TaskEngineWorkflowFeatures.html#priority)
 - `sempahore_url` - This url can be used as part of the scheduling process.
 More information on the semaphore url can be found [here](TaskEngineWorkflowFeatures.html#scheduler)
+- `persist` - This boolean flag is used to indicate that the job and its logs should persist and not be cleared as part of any automatic database clean up

 Sample payload: